ericgio/react-bootstrap-typeahead/docs/API.md

 See full documentation in the [Rendering section](Rendering.md).

 ##### `onChange(selectedItems)`
 Invoked when the set of selections changes (ie: an item is added or removed).
-For consistency, `selectedItems` is always an array of selections, even multi-selection is not enabled.
+For consistency, `selectedItems` is always an array of selections, even if multi-selection is not enabled.

 ##### `onInputChange(text)`
 Invoked when the input value changes.
 Receives the string value of the input (`text`).